A Scalable Algorithm For Sparse Portfolio Selection

 In order to further accelerate OA, a variant of the root node processing technique which is often effective is to also run the \verb|in-out| method at some additional nodes in the tree, as proposed in \cite[Section 4.3]{fischetti2016redesigning}.
-This can be implemented via a \verb|user cut callback|, by using the current LO solution $\bm{z}^\star$ as a stabilization point for the \verb|in-out| method, and adding the cuts generated via the callback.
+This can be implemented { using the cut separation method derived in the previous section (and implemented }via a \verb|user cut callback|), by using the current LO solution $\bm{z}^\star$ as a stabilization point for the \verb|in-out| method.

 To avoid generating too many cuts at continuous points, we impose a limit of $200$ cuts at the root node, $20$ cuts at all other nodes, and do not run the \verb|in-out| method at more than $50$ nodes.
-One point of difference in our implementation of the \verb|in-out| method \citep[compared to][]{ben2007acceleration, fischetti2016redesigning} is that we use the optimal solution to Problem \eqref{saddlepointreformulation}'s continuous relaxation as a stabilization point at the root node-this speeds up convergence greatly, and comes at the low price of solving an SOCP to elicit the stabilization point (we obtain the point by solving Problem \eqref{mainproblemmisocp_dualversion}; see Section \ref{ssec:socp}).
-Cut purging mechanisms, as discussed in \citep[Section 4.2]{fischetti2016redesigning} could also be useful, although we do not implement them in the present paper.
+One point of difference in our implementation of the \verb|in-out| method \citep[compared to][]{ben2007acceleration, fischetti2016redesigning} is that we use the {true} optimal solution to Problem \eqref{saddlepointreformulation}'s continuous relaxation as a stabilization point at the root node {(as opposed to the methods current estimate of the optimal solution)}-- this speeds up convergence {of the \verb|in-out| method} greatly, and comes at the low price of solving an SOCO to elicit the stabilization point (we obtain the point by solving Problem \eqref{mainproblemmisocp_dualversion}; see Section \ref{ssec:socp}). {Note that this approach may appear somewhat counter-intuitive, as it involves using the optimal solution to the relaxation to ``solve'' the relaxation.
+However, it is actually not, because we are interested in generating a small number of cuts which efficiently describe the surface of the relaxation near its optimal solution, rather than solving the relaxation.}

-\item \textbf{Feasibility cuts:} The linear inequality constraints $\bm{l} \leq \bm{A} \bm{x} \leq \bm{u}$ may render some binary vectors $\hat{\bm{z}}$ infeasible.
-In this case, rather than adding an optimality cut, we add the following feasibility cut which bans $\bm{\hat{z}}$ from appearing in future iterations of OA:
+{Restarting mechanisms, as explored by \citet{fischetti2016benders}, may also be useful for further improving the root node relaxation, although we do not consider them in this work.} \item \textbf{Feasibility cuts:} The constraints $\bm{l} \leq \bm{A} \bm{x} \leq \bm{u}$ may render some vectors $\hat{\bm{z}}$ infeasible.
+In this case, we add the following feasibility cut which bans $\bm{\hat{z}}$ from appearing in future iterations of OA: